TextBox — Smart UI JavaScript API

 ""

-<smart-text-box drop-down-max-width='500'></smart-text-box>
+<smart-text-box drop-down-max-width="500"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-textbox.dropDownMaxWidth = 800;
+el.dropDownMaxWidth = 800;

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let dropDownMaxWidth = textbox.dropDownMaxWidth;
+const dropDownMaxWidth = el.dropDownMaxWidth;

 Defines the minimum height of the dropdown menu.
 By default, this property is set to an empty string (""), which means the minimum height is not explicitly specified in the component and will instead be determined by the value of a related CSS variable.
 If a specific value (such as "200px" or "2rem") is provided, it will override the CSS variable and set the minimum height of the dropdown directly.